What are renewable energy certificates, and how can they benefit your business?

 This is a dangerous game, though, as greenwashing has the potential to really damage customer perception and company reputation if green practices are revealed to be deceptive.

-But businesses also need to be careful as well — buying energy from a greenwashing supplier won't do your company any favours.
+But businesses also need to be careful - buying energy from a greenwashing supplier won't do your company any favours.

 How do you check your business electricity is definitely green?